What Can I Give My Cat for a Very Strong Urine Smell?

 Consult your vet.
 A visit to your veterinarian will properly diagnose and help you rule out the actual cause of why your cat has a very strong urine smell.
 Urinary tract problems and infections can be life-threatening if not treated immediately.

 Washable pads are also a great help!
-Washable pads, like Pet Parents® Pawtect® Pads, can be placed under litter boxes to catch any “misses”, while its odor-eliminating property removes or lightens any unpleasant smell; becoming the ultimate lifesaver!
+Washable pee pads, like Pet Parents® Pawtect® Pads, can be placed under litter boxes to catch any “misses”, while its odor-eliminating property removes or lightens any unpleasant smell; becoming the ultimate lifesaver!
 If you have ever cleaned up a leak from the litter box, you know prevention is much easier and less messy.

 "Pet Parents® Pawtect® Pads are washable pads that can serve as litter box beddings and catch any misses made by your furbaby."

-It’s true that cat pee smells like ammonia.
+What does cat pee smell like?
+Well, in most cases it’s true that cat pee smells like ammonia.
 Make sure you identify what causes your cat's urine to smell strong and address it.
 Nobody wants an unpleasant ammonia smell in the house!
 Address it and keep your cat and other family members happy and healthy!

 - Featured Products